A common question we’re asked by business owners entering the digital space – how much does a website cost?

 How much does a website cost based on its features?
 Let’s explore.

-At the risk of repeating ourselves, it really depends on the features you want.
-If you need advanced features such as integration with payment gateways or personalization for visitors, these will add to the cost.
+At the risk of repeating ourselves, it depends on the features you want.
+If you need advanced features such as integration with payment gateways or personalization for website visitors, these will add to the cost.

 You can find free plugins and extensions on platforms such as WordPress, Joomla, and Magento that you can use to build functionality such as live chat and contact forms.